 Wealthsimple is a robo-advisor that is trying to simplify investing.
 All you need to do is answer a short questionnaire to get a personalized portfolio.
-There’s no minimum investment and there aren’t many fees.
+There’s no minimum investment required and there aren’t many fees.
 The service is particularly targeted at millennials, with the average accountholder under 30 years old.
 Unlike many robo-advisors, this one provides access to human advisors.
 It also offers useful features like daily automatic rebalancing, tax-loss harvesting and the option of investing in socially responsible companies.
 Let’s see if it’s the right choice for you.

 People who are new to investing and want to build retirement savings